Поживна цінність на 100 г

 • olive oil

-Chili in the recipe can be replaced with cumin, and wine vinegar - with lemon juice.
+Chili in this recipe can be substituted with cumin, and wine vinegar can be replaced with lemon juice.

 • 2 large bunches of parsley